Elk Soup with Leeks and Fingerling Potatoes – A Simple Wild Game Soup for Cold Weather

 Instructions

-- Season the elk meat generously with kosher salt and freshly ground black pepper.
-Heat a stock pot over medium heat and add oil.
-Add the meat and brown for about 2-3 minutes.
-You may need to do this in batches to not overcrowd.
-Remove the meat and set aside in a bowl.
+- Season the elk meat with salt and pepper.
+Heat a stock pot over medium heat and add the oil.
+Brown the elk meat 2–3 minutes per batch to avoid overcrowding.
+Remove meat and set aside.

-- Add the cut fingerling potatoes to the stew and continue cooking until tender, about 30 minutes.
+- Stir in the fingerling potatoes and continue cooking until tender, about 30 minutes.

-- Serve the Elk Leek Soup with Parmesan crisps and fresh parsley.
+- Ladle soup into bowls and top with Parmesan crisps and fresh parsley.

 Explore More Wild Game Recipes